devjoe1991/yourora-native/docs/progress-tab-strategy.md

 1. **Align with user needs** - Focus on what fitness users actually want
 2. **Increase engagement** - Progress tracking is inherently motivating
 3. **Improve retention** - Users stay engaged with their personal journey
-4. **Strengthen brand** - Reinforces YourOra's core value proposition
+4. **Strengthen brand** - Reinforces Miha's core value proposition
 5. **Drive growth** - Better user experience leads to more referrals

-This strategic change will transform YourOra from a generic social app into a focused fitness progress platform that users will love and return to daily.
+This strategic change will transform Miha from a generic social app into a focused fitness progress platform that users will love and return to daily.

 ### **Why Video Content Isn't Needed:**
 - **Feed Integration** - Video content already appears in the main Home feed alongside posts